eejasm/SII-NowNet/README.md

 ## 1. Basic guide

 This directory goes provides a step-by-step guide of how to apply SII-NowNet.
-It provides so example data, along with the SII-NowNet models for 1 and 2 hour lead time.
+It provides so example data (for Sumatra and Java), along with the SII-NowNet models for 1 and 2 hour lead time.
 However, this specific example is for a 1 hour lead time nowcast.

 The guide is given in a jupyter notebook called SII-NowNet_example_guide.ipynb.
 The SII-NowNet models (for initiation and intensification) are kept within the tools directory.